Independent research for an age of transition.

 Susan Holliday

 Global financial services leader and public and private company board director.
-Senior advisor to HSI on governance, board readiness, and institutional risk.
+Senior advisor on governance, board readiness, and institutional risk.

 Advisory Board